visit-dav/visit/src/doc/gui_manual/Quantitative/Expressions.rst

 Transpose Function: ``transpose()`` : ``transpose(expr0)``
     Creates a new tensor expression which is everywhere the transpose of its input argument which must also be a tensor.
-The first row vector in the input becomse the first column vector in the output, etc.
+The first row vector in the input becomes the first column vector in the output, etc.

 .. _Tensor_Maximum_Shear_Expression_Function: